GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 ## Local build and test

-To build the Flink Operator binary and run unit tests, run.
+To build the Flink Operator binary and run unit tests, run:

 ### In Docker (recommended)